-In FY 2016-17, the Inner West sector-based greenhouse gas emissions from electricity, gas, waste and transport were calculated to be 1,144 thousand tonnes CO2-e (GPC BASIC compliant scopes 1,2 and 3).
+In FY 2016-17, the Inner West sector-based greenhouse gas emissions from electricity, gas, waste and transport were calculated to be 1,133,695 tonnes CO2-e.

 The total sector-based emissions are divided into emissions by resource type in Figure 6 and then divided further by sector and resource type in Figure 7.